Autoregressive-Gaussian Mixture Models: Efficient Generative Modeling of WSS Signals: Introduction and Motivation

 \section{Introduction and Motivation}

 Generative modeling, the process of learning data distributions from a given dataset, has become a core area in machine learning, with applications in image generation, signal processing, and beyond.
-However, state-of-the-art models like Stable Diffusion are resource-intensive, making them unsuitable for resource-constrained platforms like mobile devices.
+However, state-of-the-art models like Stable Diffusion \cite{rombach2022} are resource-intensive, making them unsuitable for resource-constrained platforms like mobile devices.
 This motivates the development of efficient models that retain performance while reducing complexity \cite{turan2024}.

 A promising strategy is to incorporate structural assumptions about the data.
-One such assumption is to model the signal to be \gls{wss}, for which the process mean and autocovariance are time-invariant.
-This structure appears in many domains, notably wireless communications, and leads to Toeplitz structured covariance matrices enabling efficient parameterizations.
-In addition, \gls{ar} processes are well-suited for capturing the covariance structure of \gls{wss} processes.
+One such assumption is modeling the signal to be \gls{wss}, for which the process mean and autocovariance is shift-invariant.
+This structure appears in many domains, notably wireless communications, particularly \gls{mimo} systems with uniform linear arrays, and leads to Toeplitz structured covariance matrices enabling efficient parameterizations \cite{fesl2022}.
+In addition, \gls{ar} processes capture the covariance structure of \gls{wss} processes well.
 By representing a process as a linear function of past values, \gls{ar} models encode temporal or spatial dependencies with only few parameters \cite[Sec.
 6-7]{kay1988}.
 Importantly, the \gls{ar} parameters implicitly define the inverse of the process's covariance matrix, offering a compact and structured way to model dependencies \cite{boeck2025}.
-This property enables their integration into models like \glspl{gmm}, which are a common tool for generative modeling, that can be adapted to incorporate \gls{ar}-based covariance representations.
+This property enables their integration into models like \glspl{gmm}, which are tools for generative modeling, that can be adapted to incorporate \gls{ar}-based covariance representations.
 Typically trained via the \gls{em} algorithm, \glspl{gmm} model the data distribution as a mixture of Gaussian components, each with its own mean and covariance \cite[Sec.
 9.4]{bishop2006}.

 We introduce a compact generative model that integrates \gls{ar}-based covariance parameterization into a \gls{gmm} framework, termed \gls{ar}-\gls{gmm}, to model stationary, non-Gaussian data.
 The main contributions are: \begin{itemize}[itemsep=1pt, topsep=2pt, leftmargin=*, parsep=0pt] \item The \gls{ar}-\gls{gmm} is lightweight while preserving modeling performance with structured covariances, to make it well-suited for resource-constrained environments. \item An \gls{em} algorithm is developed for efficient learning, with applications in wireless channel estimation, and potential in other domains which underlie on \gls{wss} processes. \end{itemize}